- Written by Ecoclub

 (During your journey)

 Prefer public transport.
-Share private transport with locals (rides) and other travellers.
-Be cautious but not hysteric with personal safety.
+Share private transport with locals (rides) and other travellers - be aware about personal safety but not in an excessive way.

-Instead of immersing yourself in your book, try interacting with other passengers, it may prove the most enjoyable and educational part of your journey.
+Instead of immersing yourself in your book, try to interact, in a respectful and not pressing manner, with other passengers, it may prove the most enjoyable and educational part of your journey.

 IN YOUR HOTEL / ROOM